alexwlchan/aws_scripts/README.md

 The scripts are organised on a per-service basis: one folder per service.
 There's a docstring or comment at the top of each script that explains what it's meant to do, and a bit of the context.

+If you're looking for reusable code, look at the `common.py` in each directory.
+This contains functions that are reused by multiple scripts.

 ## Usage

 Download the script from the repo, run it locally.